ngroberio/ocpAdvDepl_V2/roles/OPENSHIFT-APPLIER/README.md

 ### Pre/Post steps

-The `openshift-applier` supports the use of pre and post steps to allow for tasks to be executed before / after content is loaded up in OpenShift.
+The `OPNESHIFT-APPLIER` supports the use of pre and post steps to allow for tasks to be executed before / after content is loaded up in OpenShift.
 This can be useful for things like:
  - waiting on a deployment to become ready before proceeding to the next
  - seeding the application with content after deployment
  - applying additional tweaks to the OpenShift objects post deployment (e.g.: labels, env variables, etc.)